DanielA2212/Autonomous-Car-Project/README.md

 # Autonomous-Car-Project
 Project Overview:

-This project is part of the undergraduate course in Computer Science.
+This project is part of the  course in Computer Science.

 Team Members: